BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/composite-view-api.md

 ### CrossProjectEventStream

-This source will read events in a streaming fashion from any project in the current Nexus deployment.
+This source reads events in a streaming fashion from the defined project event log in the current Nexus deployment.

 The specified list of identities will be used to retrieve the resources from the project.
-If the project don't have the `resources/read` permissions, the source will be ignored.
+The target project must have `resources/read` permissions in order to read events.

-The events will be consumed by the projections stage.
+The events are offered to the projections stage.

 ```json
 {